Massive US storm brings tornadoes to South, blizzard threat

 The weather is part of the same system that dumped heavy snow in the Sierra Nevada and western U.S. in recent days.

-In Utah, search and rescue crews on Tuesday located the body of a skier who had gone missing at Solitude Mountain Resort a day earlier as snow continued to blanket Utah and the state’s ski resorts throughout the Wasatch Range.

-Salt Lake County law enforcement told KSL-TV the skier, a 37-year-old man, had been found dead Tuesday morning.
-The skier, who they did not name, was last seen on a chairlift in the afternoon and reported missing around 7 p.m.

 Groves reported from Sioux Falls, South Dakota.
-Associated Press writers Ken Miller in Oklahoma City; Jill Bleed in Little Rock, Arkansas; Sam Metz in Salt Lake City; Trisha Ahmed in Minneapolis; and Margery Beck in Omaha, Nebraska contributed to this report.
+Associated Press writers Ken Miller in Oklahoma City; Jill Bleed in Little Rock, Arkansas; Sam Metz in Salt Lake City; Trisha Ahmed in Minneapolis; Jesse Bedayn in Denver; and Margery Beck in Omaha, Nebraska contributed to this report.